Article Snapshot

 - Payment processors

-These organizations maintain records and verify transactions.
+In turn, these organizations maintain records and verify transactions.

 The Trust Problem

-Imagine a school where students track points during the year.
+For example, imagine a school where students track points during the year.

 If only one teacher keeps the scorebook, everyone must trust that teacher’s records.